gitsindonesia/ui-component/starter/nuxt-auth/README.md

 | `pages/auth/forgot-password.vue` | The forgot password page                          |
 | `pages/protected.vue`            | The page that is protected with `auth` middleware |
 | `pages/index.vue`                | The home page                                     |

-To customize the pages, just override the default pages by creating page with the same file name.

 ## Authentication